Therapy for People-Pleasing & Over-Responsibility

 overthinking interactions after they happen

-feeling guilty when someone is upset—even if it’s not your fault
+feeling guilty when someone is upset, even when it is not your fault

-struggling to identify your own needs or preferences
+struggling to stay connected to your own needs or preferences

 feeling anxious when there is tension or conflict